Canvas fingerprinting: Mitigation

 Tor Project reference documentation states, "After plugins and plugin-provided information, we believe that the HTML5 Canvas is the single largest fingerprinting threat browsers face today."
 Tor Browser notifies the user of canvas read attempts and provides the option to return blank image data to prevent fingerprinting.
 However, Tor Browser is currently unable to distinguish between legitimate uses of the canvas element and fingerprinting efforts, so its warning cannot be taken as proof of a website's intent to identify and track its visitors.
 Browser add-ons like Privacy Badger, DoNotTrackMe, or Adblock Plus manually enhanced with EasyPrivacy list are able to block third-party ad network trackers and can be configured to block canvas fingerprinting, provided that the tracker is served by a third party server (as opposed to being implemented by the visited website itself).
-Canvas Defender, a browser add-on, spoofs Canvas fingerprints.

 The LibreWolf browser project includes technology to block access to the HTML5 canvas by default, only allowing it in specific instances green-lit by the user.